Last Updated on June 24, 2022 by Laura Turner

 Meditation has also helped me in dealing with the ups and downs of life and keeps me centered when my mind becomes cluttered with swirling thoughts.
 I highly recommend downloading an app for your phone and using it for just a few minutes every day before bedtime or whenever is most convenient.
 I find that meditating before bed helps me fall asleep with a clear head and leads to more restful sleep overall (which can be hard to come by during interview season).

 Focusing on what’s most important in life can also help get over whatever difficulties come about.
 For me, that is appreciating my friends and family and being able to pursue such a special and rewarding career.
 This is a huge turning point in my life where institutions are actually looking to hire me as a physician, so I’m still relishing in the excitement of that!
-Finding whatever makes me happy, if even for a fleeing moment, is so important as I march on and get through each and every day.
+Finding whatever makes me happy, if even for a fleeting moment, is so important as I march on and get through each and every day.

 Adelle is a 4th year medical student who loves to hike, bake chocolate chip cookies, and doodle on the corners of papers.